First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors

 The previous generation of low-threshold DM scattering searches has been sensitive to DM masses above \qty{200}{\kilo\electronvolt}~\cite{Hochberg:2021yud}, with typical inverse momenta of order \qty{1}{\nano\meter} or shorter, still much smaller than the layer size of $\mathcal O(\qty{10}{\nano\meter})$.
 Here geometric considerations were irrelevant.
 However, QROCODILE is sensitive to DM masses as low as \qty{30}{\kilo\electronvolt}, with $1/q\sim\qty{10}{\nano\meter}$, and the depth of the detector layer has been reduced to \qty{2}{\nano\meter}.
 Thus, geometric effects are non-negligible at low masses.

 In the parameter space probed by QROCODILE, the geometric enhancement to the overall scattering rate is expected to be $\mathcal O(1)$, and we conservatively do not include it in our constraints.
 Crucially, however, the enhancement is anisotropic in the momentum transfer, and thus gives rise to directional sensitivity.
-This is an essential tool for rejecting backgrounds and confirming the origin of any candidate DM signal~\cite{Hochberg:2021ymx,Boyd:2022tcn}: since Earth has a direction of motion through the galactic DM halo, there is a known preferred direction for the motion of DM particles in the lab frame, known as the DM `wind.'
+This is an essential tool for rejecting backgrounds and confirming the origin of any candidate DM signal~\cite{Mayet:2016zxu,Hochberg:2021ymx,Boyd:2022tcn}: since Earth has a direction of motion through the galactic DM halo, there is a known preferred direction for the motion of DM particles in the lab frame, known as the DM `wind.'
+It is extremely difficult for backgrounds to supply the same directional dependence.
 We therefore compute the anisotropy in the scattering rate by numerically solving Maxwell's equations with the appropriate boundary conditions, as detailed in \refscite{Hochberg:2021yud,Lasenby:2021wsc}.
 We use this anisotropy to identify cross sections at which QROCODILE is sensitive to the DM wind, using cold streams in different directions as a proxy for the modulation in the rate as Earth rotates over the course of a sidereal day.